My Health Record participation obligations

 It is not a legislative requirement for your policy document to be signed.
 However, it is noted that some accreditation bodies that conduct policy reviews may impose additional requirements.
 For example, we are aware that some accreditation bodies do require policies to be signed by an authorised individual within your organisation.

 As this may not apply to every organisation, it is recommended that you consult with your accreditation provider and confirm their requirements.
-By doing so, you can ensure that your policy aligns with requirements of Rule 42 of the My Health Records Rule 2016 and also addresses the accreditation standards relevant to your organisation.
+By doing so, you can ensure that your policy aligns with requirements of the My Health Records Rules 2026 and also addresses the accreditation standards relevant to your organisation.

 What do I do with my security and access policy once it has been developed?

-Once finalised, you must ensure that your organisation's security and access policy is enforced, and that it is communicated to all employees (including contractors) and any healthcare providers to whom you provide services under contract.
-You must also ensure that the policy is reviewed annually, at a minimum, as well as when any new or changed risks are identified.
+Once finalised, you must ensure that your organisation's security and access policy is enforced, and that it is communicated to all employees (including contractors) and any healthcare providers to whom you provide services under contract or that are linked to your organisation.
+You must also ensure that the policy is reviewed annually, at a minimum, and when any material new or changed risks are identified (such as a change within the system, organisation, or regulation; or factors that might result in unauthorised access, use or disclosure of information in a record), and when requested by the System Operator.

 Do I need to submit a copy of my security and access policy to the Agency (System Operator) once it has been developed?

 No, you don't need to provide a copy of your policy at the time it is developed.
-However, we may request a copy of your security and access policy at any time, and you must provide a copy within 7 days of the request, as outlined in Rule 43 of the My Health Records Rule 2016.
+However, we may request a copy of your security and access policy at any time, and you must provide a copy within 7 days of the request, as outlined in Rule 44 of the My Health Records Rules 2026.

 Failure to maintain a security and access policy

-Registered organisations that do not comply with requirements of Rule 42 of the My Health Records Rule are not eligible to participate in My Health Record and may have their registration revoked.
+Registered organisations that do not comply with policy requirements of the My Health Records Rules 2026 are not eligible to participate in My Health Record and may have their registration revoked.

-It is noted that the OAIC is the privacy regulator for My Health Record and the OAIC may consider regulatory action if it finds that an organisation does not have a compliant My Health Record security and access policy.
-The Commissioner's approach to enforcement of My Health Record requirements is outlined in the My Health Records (Information Commissioner Enforcement Powers) Guidelines 2016.
+It is noted that the Office of the Australian Information Commissioner (OAIC) is the privacy regulator for My Health Record and the OAIC may consider regulatory action if it finds that an organisation does not have a compliant My Health Record security and access policy.
+The Commissioner's approach to enforcement of My Health Record requirements is outlined in the My Health Records (Information Commissioner Enforcement Powers) Guidelines 2026.

 Are checks of organisations' security and access policies undertaken?

 We may request to review your organisation’s policy.
-Where such a request is received, you must respond within 7 days upon receipt of the request, in accordance with Rule 43 of the My Health Records Rule 2016.
+Where such a request is received, you must respond within 7 days upon receipt of the request, in accordance with Rule 44 of the My Health Records Rules 2026.

 In addition, the Office of the Australian Information Commissioner (OAIC) regularly carries out privacy assessments in relation to My Health Record.
 These assessments may involve a review of organisations' security and access policies.